SeldonIO/seldon-core/docs-gb/installation/production-environment/kafka/managed-kafka.md

     ```

     This secret must be present in `seldon-logs` namespace and every namespace containing Seldon Core 2 runtime.
-3. Provide the secret named `confluent-kafka-oauth` in the `seldon-system` namespace to configure with Seldon Enterprise Platform.

-    ```
-    kubectl apply -f kafka-secret.yaml -n seldon-system
-    ```
 {% endtab %}
 {% endtabs %}